veaba/tensorflow-docs/docs/tf.image/psnr.md

     # psnr1 and psnr2 both have type tf.float32 and are almost equal.
 ```
 #### Arguments:
-- a: First set of images.
+- `a`: First set of im`a`ges.
-- b: Second set of images.
+- `b`: Second set of images.
-- max_val: The dynamic range of the images (i.e., the difference between the maximum the and minimum allowed values).
+- `max_val`: The dynamic range of the images (i.e., the difference between the maximum the and minimum allowed values).
-- name: Namespace to embed the computation in.
+- `name`: Namespace to embed the computation in.
 #### Returns:
-[tf.float32](https://tensorflow.google.cn/api_docs/python/tf#float32)The scalar PSNR between a and b.
-The returned tensor has type  and shape [batch_size, 1].
+The scalar PSNR between a and b.
+The returned tensor has type `tf.float32` and shape [batch_size, 1].